josealfredomunozmelendez/vauxoo/README.md

 Building the docker instance
 ---

-1. Fix line "ADD id_rsa /home/odoo/.ssh" and add the path to your key
+1. Fix line "ADD id_rsa /home/odoo/.ssh" and add the path to your key or you can create a hard link to your private key
+    `
+    cd deployment_files/docker_files/
+    ln ~/.ssh/id_rsa .
+    `

-2. Build the Dockerfile image in the root path.
+2. Build the Dockerfile image.
     `
     docker build -t tag_name:odoo .
     `